25 October 2020

 In 1954, she married actor Fred MacMurray.
 Following her marriage, Haver remained largely retired from acting.
 Her last appearances were as herself on TV in The Lucy-Desi Comedy Hour (1958) and Disneyland (1959).

-Haver and MacMurray would adopt two daughters and remain together until MacMurray's death in 1991.
+Haver and MacMurray adopted two daughters and remained together until MacMurray died in 1991.
 June Haver died from respiratory failure in 2005 at her home in Brentwood, California at the age of 79.
 She left two stepchildren (by MacMurray's first marriage), her adopted twin daughters, and seven grandchildren.

 June Haver